Problem Package Format

 Credits

 Map specifying who should get credits for creating this problem.
 A person is specified as a string with the full name, optionally followed by an email wrapped in <>, (e.g.: Full Name or Full Name <fullname@problem.example>).
+Each of the keys in this section is optional.

 Key Type Comments

-contributors Person or sequence of persons The people who developed the problem package, such as the statement, validators, and test data.
+contributors Person or non-empty sequence of persons The people who developed the problem package, such as the statement, validators, and test data.

-testers Person or sequence of persons The people who tested the problem package, for example, by providing a solution and reviewing the statement.
+testers Person or non-empty sequence of persons The people who tested the problem package, for example, by providing a solution and reviewing the statement.

-packagers Person or sequence of persons The people who created the problem package out of an existing problem.
+packagers Person or non-empty sequence of persons The people who created the problem package out of an existing problem.

-acknowledgements Person or sequence of persons Extra acknowledgements or special thanks in addition to the previously mentioned.
+acknowledgements Person or non-empty sequence of persons Extra acknowledgements or special thanks in addition to the previously mentioned.

 A full example would be